 - 1/4 cup extra-virgin olive oil

-- To cook the rice, combine it in a medium pot with 3 cups water, 1 tablespoon of the soy sauce and the butter.
+- To cook the rice, combine it in a medium pot with 2 cups water, 1 tablespoon of the soy sauce, and the butter.

-- Bring to a boil, then cover, lower the heat so that you see just a bit of steam escaping, and cook for 40 minutes without lifting the lid.
+- Bring to a boil, then cover, lower the heat so that you see just a bit of steam escaping, and cook for 40 minutes (or according to the time on the package) without lifting the lid.

-- Meanwhile, to cook the lentils, place them in a smallish pot with the bay leaf, Herbes de Provence, and a generous pinch of salt.
-Cover with about two inches of water, bring to a boil and then simmer for 20 minutes.
+- Meanwhile, to cook the lentils, place them in a smallish pot with the bay leaf, Herbes de Provence, and the salt.
+Cover with about two inches of water, bring to a boil and then simmer for 20 minutes, or until tender.

 - Drain the lentils and remove the bay leaf.